-1. Introduction
+I. Introduction

-Each month, the Covid-19 pandemic caused tens of millions of hospitalizations (Our World in Data 2022b), hundreds of thousands of deaths (Our World in Data 2022b), and hundreds of billions of dollars in lost economic output (International Monetary Fund 2020).
-The damage was much greater accounting for human capital losses from school closures and job separations and indirect health harms in the form of impaired mental health and worsened comorbidities (Cutlers and Summers 2020, Hanushek and Woessman 2020).
+Each month, the Covid-19 pandemic caused tens of millions of hospitalizations (Our World in Data, 2022b), hundreds of thousands of deaths (Our World in Data, 2022a), and hundreds of billions of dollars in lost economic output (International Monetary Fund, 2021).
+The damage was much greater accounting for human capital losses from school closures and job separations and indirect health harms in the form of impaired mental health and worsened comorbidities (Cutler and Summers, 2020; Hanushek and Woessman, 2020).

 Vaccines proved to be a vital tool in containing the worst damage from the pandemic.
 Though the speed of vaccine development and scale-up of manufacturing capacity were unprecedented, still, public and private investment in Covid-19 vaccines were likely suboptimal, considering the enormous social benefits associated with accelerating vaccination.
-Vaccine supplies were extremely tight early in the pandemic even in high-income countries (HICs), for example leading the European Union to sue Astra-Zeneca for delaying shipments there while fulfilling orders in its home country, the United Kingdom (Guarascio and Smouth 2021).
-Coverage rates in low-income countries (LICs) and lower-middle income countries (LMICs) continued to lag those in HICs well into the pandemic, with many of those countries failing to vaccinate even 5% of their populations by the end of 2021.
-Surveys finding a higher willingness to take Covid-19 vaccines in LICs and LMICs compared to some HICs (Solfs Arce et al. 2021) suggest that scarce supply rather than scarce demand was the cause of low initial uptake there.
+Vaccine supplies were extremely tight early in the pandemic even in high-income countries, for example leading the European Union to sue Astra Zeneca for delaying shipments there while fulfilling orders in its home country, the United Kingdom (Guarascio and Smout, 2021).
+Coverage rates in lower-income countries continued to lag those in high-income countries well into the pandemic, with many lower-income countries failing to vaccinate even 5 per cent of their populations by the end of 2021.
+Surveys finding more willingness to take Covid-19 vaccines in some lower-income countries compared to some higher-income countries (Solis Arce et al., 2021) suggest that scarce supply rather than scarce demand was the cause of low initial uptake there.
 Although vaccine supply is not currently the main constraint to vaccination, the emergence of new variants (with potential reallocation of manufacturing capacity to vaccines developed for those variants), supply shocks, and the rising demand for boosters in higher-income countries may further delay vaccine supplies to these countries.